This past February I participated in the Disney Princess Half Marathon and I’ll give you an honest look at the process from the beginning.

 So make sure you have a good pair of running shoes and a practical outfit and you’ll be good to go.
 I just threw together a quick Minnie Mouse costume because of easibilty and budgeting.
 I got this Minnie Inspired polka dot skirt at Amazon for a whopping $12 and everything else I already owned.
 It was EXTREMELY comfortable and light weight so if your looking for a polka dot skirt, this is the one.

 My gal pal, who I actually ran into on the course we didn’t come together, wore a tank, leggings and a tutu.
 And let’s be honest, a tutu makes any out fit look overwhelmingly adorable!
-For a tutu that’s lightweight and perfect for 5k’s and running, click HERE.
+This tutu is lightweight and perfect for 5k’s and running.

 PART FIVE: Race Weekend